ddev/ddev/docs/index.md

 ### Windows and Firefox `mkcert -install` additional instructions

 The `mkcert -install` step on Windows does not work for the Firefox browser.
-You need to add the created root certficate authority to the security configuration by your self:
+You need to add the created root certificate authority to the security configuration by your self:

 * Run `mkcert -install` (you can use the shortcut from the start menu for that)